Suraj-Chavan1/Banking_Project/README.md

 ### 2.3.
 Auditing Agency Verification: (Check the reliability of the agency who audited the data)
 - **Verification Process:** Ensures that all financial and external data meet required standards and also if the auditing agencies are proper or not who audited all this financial data.
 - **Reference for why its necessary??:** [Satyam Scam Overview](https://www.5paisa.com/blog/satyam-scam)
-- **details on how it will be checked:**[Auditing agency reputation/authenticity check](https://github.com/ANUJT65/bob_hackathon/blob/main/backend/How%20auditing%20agency%20reputation%20will%20be%20checked_README.md)

 ### 3.Business Loan Approval Process Model